luisAparici0/Challenge-5/README.md

 - Erase both Start() and Update() nodes.
 - Place 'On Input System Event Vector 2' node in
   - Assign 'Move' action in 'Input Action' box
+  - Assign 'On Hold'
 - Place 2 Vector 2 Nodes Get X and Y in graph.
 - Connect output of 'On Input System Event Vector 2' to their inputs
 - Place 2 sets of 'MovementSpeed' and 'SprintValue' variables.